FabriceSalvaire/redmine-improved-theme/README.md

 Steps to install this theme :

-* clone the repository or unzip the archive in the *public/theme* directory of yout Redmine instance,
+* clone the repository or unzip the archive in the *public/theme* directory of your Redmine instance,
 * check file permissions
 * the directory name defines the theme name
 * select this theme in Administration / Settings / Display / Theme